-Objective - Manage development and activity within the City of Hailey in a manner that prioritizes the respectful coexistence of humans and wildlife and acknowledges the rights of wildlife to continue living in and around Hailey.
+Objective - Manage development and activity within the City of Hailey in a manner that reduces conflict with wildlife and acknowledges the rights of wildlife to continue living in and around Hailey.

 Objective - Preserve and expand Hailey's urban forest and tree populations.